MorphStore/Engine/doc/doxygen/pages/mainpage.md

 <div class="ToDo">Sinnvolle Struktur für die Doku?</div>
 Each section/tutorial is roughly divided into 3 parts:
 - **Usage:** How can the described feature be used by the end-user (i.e. the one writing a query)
-- **How to extend this feature:** How can a developer add more functionality to the described feature
+- **Developer Interface** How can a developer add more functionality to the described feature
-- **Conceptual remarks:** In-depth dive into the internal workflow/implementation/functionality of this feature.
+- **Conceptual remarks:** Deep dive into the internal workflow/implementation/functionality of this feature.
 Might only be interesting for other Morph-Store core developers.

 According to these 3 parts, code examples are colored differently:
 <div class="userCode">